anuket-project/anuket-specifications/doc/gov/chapters/chapter03.md

 <a name="3.4"></a>
 ## 3.4 New Work Streams Policy
-One of CNTT's core principals is to stay current with new and emerging trends in the industry, including how to integrate new technologies and processes.
-As things change over time, there will be the need to create new Work Streams within the CNTT organizational framework.
-The following is the CNTT policy for creating a new Work Stream:
+One of Anuket's core principals is to stay current with new and emerging trends in the industry, including how to integrate new technologies and processes.
+As things change over time, there will be the need to create new Work Streams within the Anuket organizational framework.
+The following is the Anuket policy for creating a new Work Stream:

 - The first step is to create a new Work Stream **Proposal**.
 It should contain the following information:
   - The nature of the Work Stream proposed (Architecture, Implementation, Certification, else).